Decree of Philippi, 242 BCE

-The Decree of Philippi 242 BCE was a message from the city of Philippi to the city of Cos in response to an envoy sent by the latter.
+The Decree of Philippi 242 BC was a message from the city of Philippi to the city of Cos in response to an envoy sent by the latter.
 These messengers requested the asylia, or inviolability, of a sanctuary of Asclepius.
 The Decree, one of four cities’, is an agreement to respect this request of.
 The asylia would later be revoked by the Roman emperor Diocletian.